 Criteria for Full Membership on the Graduate Faculty

-To be considered for appointment or reappointment to Full Membership on the Graduate Faculty (a 5-year appointment), the faculty member must meet all Criteria listed below:
+To be considered for appointment or reappointment to Full Membership on the Graduate Faculty (a 5-year appointment), the faculty member must meet Ctieria 1-6, and either 7 OR 8 listed below:

-2. Hold a tenure track position at the rank of assistant professor, associate professor, or professor in a department which presently offers a graduate degree or graduate courses (or has Board of Regents approval to develop a graduate degree).
+- Hold a tenure track position at the rank of assistant professor, associate professor, professor, or non-tenured promotional track, or its equivalent, leading to the rank of assistant professor, associate professor, professor in a department which presently offers a graduate degree or graduate courses (or has Board of Regents approval to develop a graduate degree).

-6. Provide evidence of professional involvement and/or service in an appropriate discipline during the previous six years.
-This involvement/service is demonstrated through attendance at professional meetings, membership on professional committees, holding offices in professional organizations, serving as an editor or reviewer for a professional journal or publisher, serving as a judge or on a jury for artistic work, and/or chairing sessions/panels at professional meetings.
-Furthermore, professional service is demonstrated through discipline-related, unpaid consultantships in appropriate organizations and/or agencies.
+- Provide evidence of professional involvement and/or service in an appropriate discipline during the previous five This involvement/service is demonstrated through attendance at professional meetings, membership on professional committees, holding offices in professional organizations, serving as an editor or reviewer for a professional journal or publisher, serving as a judge or on a jury for artistic work, and/or chairing sessions/panels at professional meetings.
+Furthermore, professional service is demonstrated through discipline-related, unpaid consulting in appropriate organizations and/or agencies.

-7. Provide service to the graduate programs in the institution during the previous six years, as evidenced by the following types of activities: teaching graduate courses, advising graduate students, administering graduate programs, creating/grading comprehensive examinations, serving on thesis/graduate committees, creating graduate courses/programs, serving on college-wide committees which are concerned with graduate programs, obtaining externally funded grants which involve graduate programs or which support academic programs, and/or advising graduate internships/practicums.
+- Provide service to the graduate programs at Valdosta State University during the previous five years, as evidenced by the following types of activities: teaching graduate courses, advising graduate students, administering graduate programs, creating/grading comprehensive examinations, serving on thesis/graduate committees, creating graduate courses/programs, serving on college-wide committees which are concerned with graduate programs, obtaining externally funded grants which involve graduate programs or which support academic programs, and/or advising graduate internships/practicums.

 1500 N. Patterson St.